Ocean City, New Jersey: Alcohol prohibition

 As a result of its religious origins, the sale or public drinking of alcoholic beverages in Ocean City was prohibited.
 In 1881, the Ocean City Association passed a set of blue laws, which were designed to enforce religious standards.
 The town banned the manufacturing or sale of alcohol in 1909.

 Promoting water instead of drinking alcohol, the Woman's Christian Temperance Union donated a public fountain, dedicated on Memorial Day in 1915.
 Despite the prohibition of alcohol within the municipality, illegal saloons operated within Ocean City, and in 1929, prosecutors raided 27 speakeasies.

-In 1951, the town banned the consumption of alcohol on the beach and banned all public alcohol consumption in 1958.
+In 1951, the town banned the consumption of alcohol on the beach.
+All public alcohol consumption was banned in 1958.
 During the campaign for a 1986 referendum to repeal the blue laws, ads in the local paper suggested that the repeal could be next.
 In May 2012, 68.8% of voters rejected a ballot initiative for BYOB—bring your own bottle.
 As of 2016, Ocean City was one of 32 dry towns in New Jersey.
 Despite the prohibition in the city, 18.3% of adults in the Ocean City metropolitan statistical area (which includes all of Cape May County) drink alcohol heavily or binge drink, the highest percentage of any metro area in the state.
 USA Today listed Ocean City as the state's most drunken city on its 2017 list of "The drunkest city in every state".
 Additionally, a loophole in the law allows private dining clubs adjacent to restaurants to serve alcohol to members.